BUILDING EMOTIONAL RESILIENCE

 empower tamariki to flourish.

-In a world of increasing uncertainty, more and more tamariki are affected by stress and anxiety.
-As a teacher, social worker, youth mentor, or sports coach, you may feel ill-equipped to support children effectively, lacking the confidence to help them navigate big emotions.
-This can lead to disengagement and challenging behaviours, making it harder for tamariki to learn and thrive.
+In a world of increasing uncertainty, more tamariki are affected by stress and anxiety.
+As a teacher, social worker, youth mentor, or sports coach, you may feel unsure how best to support them, lacking the confidence to help children navigate big emotions.
+Without the right guidance, stress and anxiety can lead to disengagement and challenging behaviours, making it harder for tamariki to learn and thrive.

 Building Emotional Resilience is designed to empower tamariki with the knowledge and skills to identify, understand, and manage their emotions — strengthening their resilience and wellbeing.
 This programme offers a guided learning experience that is easy to follow and implement, so you can support tamariki with compassion and confidence.